moniquedargis/studentportfolio/seis610_software_engineering/README.md

 The "Documentation" file incldues the final deliverable, an extensive software development plan including business case and risks, user stories, use cases, sequence and class diagrams, and a test plan.

 The "User Interface Example" is a powerpoint version of a very rough example of the desired database interface.
-It can be viewed by downloading the file, then watching in presentation mode in Microsfot PowerPoint.
+It can be viewed by downloading the file, then watching in presentation mode in Microsoft PowerPoint.